Atuatuci: Attestations

 Whether Atuatuci or Aduatuci is the original form of the ethnic name remains uncertain.
-The place name Atuatuca is first mentioned by Caesar in The Gallic War.
+They were mentioned by Caesar in The Gallic War.
 In the earliest surviving manuscript of the text, dated to the early 9th c.
-AD, the name is given as Aduatuca.
+AD, the related placename is given as Aduatuca.
 The tribal name also appears three times as Aduatuco- in the manuscript, although they are also named Atouatikoí (Ἀτουατικοί) by Cassius Dio (ca. 230 AD).

 The reason for this spelling variation has been debated.
 Maurits Gysseling has proposed that Atuatuca was the original form, which later gave way to Aduatuca under the influence of Romance languages.
 Lauran Toorians argues on the contrary that the original Gaulish prefix ad- was changed to at- as the result of a hypercorrection by medieval copyists, who may have thought that the ad- form had emerged under the influence of the Old French phonology during the first millennium AD.

 Etymology

-If most scholars agree that the names Atuatuci and Aduatuca are of Gaulish origin, their actual meaning is still unclear.
+Although most scholars agree that the names Atuatuci and Aduatuca are of Gaulish origin, their actual meaning is still unclear.
 According to Xavier Delamarre, the latter may be formed with the Gaulish suffix ad- ('towards') attached to the root uātu- ('Vātis, soothsayer, seer, prophet') and the suffix -cā (feminine of -āco-, denoting the provenance or localization).
 An original Gaulish form *ad-uātu-cā ('place of the soothsayer, where one goes to prophesy') has thus been proposed.
 Accordingly, the ethnic name Atuatuci could mean 'those pertaining to the soothsayer', perhaps 'following the soothsayer'.

-The meaning 'the fortress', with Atuatuci as 'the fortress people', has also been postulated by Alfred Holder in 1896, by reconstructing the name in Gaulish as *ad-uatucā and comparing the second element to the Old Irish faidche ('the free place, the field near a dún [fortress]' < *uaticiā), although this has been debated as linguistically untenable in more recent scholarship.
+It is generally accepted that the name of the Aduatuci is related to the placename Aduatuca, which Caesar gave as the name of a fort of the neighbouring Eburones, and which was the name given to the main Roman city of the Tungri in the same region.
+On this basis it has been suggested that the Aduatuci's name might be related to fort dwelling.
+In 1896 Alfred Holder reconstructed the name in Gaulish as *ad-uatucā and comparing the second element to the Old Irish faidche ('the free place, the field near a dún [fortress]' < *uaticiā), although this has been criticized as linguistically untenable in more recent scholarship.